rstojnic/lazydata/README.md

 **Benefits**:

 - Keeps your git repository clean, with just code, but gives you seamless access any number of linked data files
-- Data file consistency assured using file hashes and automatic versioning
+- File consistency assured using file hashes and automatic versioning
 - Choose your own remote storage backend: AWS S3 or directory over SSH

 `file-freezer` is primarily designed for machine learning and data science project.